Dallas Medical Clinic Treating TSA Workers’ Injuries

 - Injuries and broken bones from dropped or fallen baggage.
 Heavy luggage isn’t just dangerous to lift, it can be a hazard when it is dropped or when it topples.
 TSA workers can be injured when bags land on their hands, legs, and feet, causing crush injuries like broken bones.

 In addition to these four types of TSA employee injuries, there are a large number of other ailments, conditions, and complaints common among airline baggage workers.
-Both mild and severe injuries should be seen as soon as possible by a medical professional to minimize the long-term impact of the injury.
+Both mild and severe ones should be seen as soon as possible by a medical professional to minimize the long-term impact of the injury.

-Preventing Future TSA Worker Injuries
+Preventing Future TSA Worker Health Issues

 How can we improve the working conditions of TSA employees and reduce the injury rate of baggage screening workers?
 Here are four big ideas that many worker advocates believe would help prevent accidents and keep employees well:

 - Evolve screening protocol to promote worker safety.
 Many ergonomic and worker safety experts believe that screening baggage procedures should be changed so that there is minimal lifting and movement from TSA workers.
-Of course, these changes are large and expensive to make, and involve a national push to improve TSA employee conditions.
+Of course, these changes are large and expensive to make and involve a national push to improve TSA employee conditions.

-- Hire more workers to lighten overall physical load.
+- Hire more workers to lighten the overall physical load.
 TSA employees are often overworked, especially around high-travel seasons like holidays and summertime.
 Simply making certain that there are not TSA worker shortages would help prevent overuse and overexertion injuries.

 Working Toward Health After A Neck, Back, Or Shoulder Injury

-At Worker Injury MD, we have a set process for getting injured TSA employees feeling better and back on the road to recovery after an accident or injury.
+Our doctors for injured federal workers in Dallas, TX have a set process for getting injured TSA employees feeling better and back on the road to recovery after an accident or injury.
 After an initial consultation with our doctor we will:

 - Correctly diagnose the condition.
 This involves talking with your doctor, undergoing a careful exam, and taking any necessary diagnostic tests.